jdmonin/JSettlers2/doc/Readme.developer.md

 escapes) automatically when saving.
 See `src/main/java/net/nand/util/i18n/README.txt` for more details.

-Before running PTEMain for the first time, you must build the JSettlers build target (using Ant or with `build.xml` imported into your IDE) so that the PTEMain editor's own externalized strings will be available.
+Before running PTEMain for the first time, you might need to run the gradle task `i18neditorJar` (using gradle on the command line or from your IDE) so that the PTEMain editor's own externalized strings will be available.

 When starting the editor this message is harmless, because preferences are stored per-user: